 The first line is a vector calculation equivalent to the introduction of a new column named

 UnitPrice within the

 Orders table.
 Then, the third line is also a vector calculation where the

 mode (most frequently observed value) is computed for each product.
 Like with Excel, it is highly straightforward, with Envision, to introduce intermediate calculations and to compose them afterwards.

 Envision also places an emphasis on the compactness of dashboards, much like a synthetic sheet in Excel.
 Each

 show statement in Envision defines a tile to be displayed within the dashboard, and these tiles are aligned following an Excel-like grid.

-show label "Hello World" a1d1 tomato show table "Product Lines" a2b2 royalblue with sum(1) show table "Order Lines" c2b2 darkorange with sum(Orders.1)
+show label "Hello World" a1d1 tomato show scalar "Product Lines" a2b2 royalblue with sum(Items.1) show scalar "Order Lines" c2b2 darkorange with sum(Orders.1)